 Business Expansion and Entrepreneurship Development (BEED) Program

-Area IV has the opportunity to provide loans from $1,000 to $25,000 to small business owners in order to help foster small business development and growth in our community; and to help create meaningful jobs for lower-income individuals.
+Area IV has the opportunity to provide loans from $1,000 to $25,000 to small business owners in order to help foster small business development, growth in our community, and to create meaningful jobs for lower-income individuals.

 The goal of the BEED initiative is to promote community lending to create meaningful, local jobs for low-to-moderate income individuals.
 Area IV Agency is partners with Indiana Small Business Development Center.